 Local Author Spotlight

-All three books are available in the Local Author Collection at Centennial Library.
+All eight books are available in the Local Author Collection at Centennial Library.

-Ms. Chandler answered the following interview questions posed by Centennial Library manager, Jane Holt on March 8.
+Ms. Swann answered the following interview questions posed by Centennial Library manager, Jane Holt on April 1.

 When did you start writing and why?